 "Will I?"
 He was looking at her, eyes almost beseeching.
 "Do I dishonor her by not allowing her to rest?"

 She smiled gently.
 "No, Worf.
-There is no dishonor."
+There's no dishonor."

 He looked down.
 "She would not be angry with me?"
 His voice sounded very tentative.